AichaSidiya/FileProcessing/README.md

 ## Description

 <p style="text-align: justify">
 The project is a menu driven program divided into multiple functions.
-The program starts by asking the for the input file that should contain a list of words one word in each line, the file should be a .txt file.
-Then the program will display the content of the file and create a list of all the words in the file using the <b>write_file</b> function.
-Then the program should display the menu and asks the user to choose whether to sort the list in ascending order using the <b>sort_list</b> function, sort the list in descending order using the <b>sort_list_desc</b> function, reverse the list using the <b>reverse_list</b> function, add a given word to the end of the list using the <b>add_word</b> function, add a line using the <b>add_line</b> function, remove a given word using the remove_word function and remove all occurences of a given word using the <b>remove_all_occurence</b> function.
-Each of these function uses the already built in function for lists in python such as sort, append, reverse, remove ...
+The program starts by asking the for the input file that should contain a list of words one word in each line.
+Then the program will display the content of the file and add it to a list.
+Then the program should display the menu for the user to choose from it.
 After the user chooses the option he wants he will be asked to provide the name of his output file.
 The edited list will be displayed along with the content of the output file.
-Finally the control will go back to repeat wich will keep on running the program as long as the user wants to edit a file and on each run he can edited a new file by providing its name.</p>
+The programs runs until theuser has no more files o edit.

 ## Menu
 * (1) Sort Ascending